Menu Search

 Finance

-A nonprofit, membership cooperative
+A nonprofit membership organization

-OCLC is a nonprofit cooperative, funded by our membership’s use of shared services and programs.
+OCLC is a nonprofit organization, funded by our membership’s use of shared services and programs.
 Our financial plans require us to balance costs, revenues and long-term sustainability.
 To do so, we set the goal of generating revenues over expenses of 2 to 4 percent.
 This goal helps us operate as efficiently as possible while investing wisely for the future.

 We support cost-sharing principles

-Member libraries share the cost of the cooperative by using our online services and software.
+Member libraries share the cost of the organization by using our online services and software.
 In some years of extreme external financial downturns, OCLC has held prices flat.
 In other years it has been prudent to increase member costs to adequately invest in new services and technologies.

-In a fast-changing environment, we must ensure that the cooperative is adequately funded to deliver the new services and programs members need to serve local users and communities.
+In a fast-changing environment, we must ensure that the organization is adequately funded to deliver the new services and programs members need to serve local users and communities.
 In that way, we can continue to help libraries reduce costs while providing better information access for the communities they serve.

 Frequently asked questions